JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/characters.md

  - **Vesmir** A male shifter of the Brethren, with greased hair and dark beady eyes.
 His voice resonates with itself, both low and whispery, and high and screechy
     - Known to be a bat lycanthrope (a werebat)
     - {% include hoverImage.html text="Image" image="characterImages/vesmir.jpg" %}
+ - **Grupet** A wererat, who spends his time half-shifted in the sewers of Talonstone, spying for the Brethren's Chief.

 ## Enemy NPCs